If your accommodation is too small for your household you may be considered to be living in overcrowded conditions.

 What is overcrowding?

-Overcrowding is defined by the number of people who stay in a room and the amount of space they have there.
 The law on overcrowding doesn't take into account the amount of furniture and possessions you have in your home.

 The number of people per room